Ashanti Flaunts Curvaceous Body, Straddles Seadoo In Sexy Instagram Post

 For those who don’t know my sis @liltuneshi designed my collection for my @prettylittlething Collab.
 Late night phone calls from the US to the UK sometimes LA, numerous emails, texts, conference calls.. swatches, patterns, Vision & Vibe she is the main ingredient!!!
 Thank you Bink for always holding me down you never cease to amaze me with your incredible talent for fashion and creativity… from researching to creating a complete thought and blending everything so seamlessly you did it!
 I can’t even explain how excited I am for you & your new chapter!!!
 Your energy and light is back!!!
 I love you till the death of me… and even after that!!!
 They don’t make them like us kid!!! #prettylittlething oh & s/o to @umarkamani for trusting us! ???? omg that phone call in Saint Martin ????????♀️????

 In the snap, Ashanti posed while straddling a Seadoo that was completely covered with the same bold print that Douglas has on her outfit.
-Ashanti rocked blonde curls for the shot, and accessorized with a few necklaces and a pair of rose-colored glasses.
+Ashanti rocked blond curls for the shot, and accessorized with a few necklaces and a pair of rose-colored glasses.
 Only a hint of Ashanti’s swimsuit bottoms were visible in the picture, but her top was skimpy and majorly sexy, and it showcased plenty of cleavage.

 Douglas, on the other hand, rocked an athletic style bikini top with a wrap over it that covered her shoulders and arms.
 She paired the top with matching bikini bottoms, but they were barely visible beneath the printed chaps that skimmed over her voluptuous physique.
-Douglas also had blonde hair, although hers was in a short, sleek bob that looked far different from her sister’s beauty vibe.
+Douglas also had blond hair, although hers was in a short, sleek bob that looked far different from her sister’s beauty vibe.
 She finished the look off with some dark shades.

 Ashanti’s fans loved the sizzling snap, which received over 34,000 likes within less than six hours.
 And, in addition to featuring her sister in the shot, she made sure that her followers knew her sister was one of the forces behind the collaboration.
 She spilled all the details in the caption, acknowledging just how hard her sister worked to pull it all together.